microsoft/PubSec-Info-Assistant/docs/transparency.md

 ### Age Appropriateness/Exposure to Minors

 This accelerator contains features which have been requested by our Education industry leaders and customers.
-Microsoft is aware that **there are significant potential harms when exposing minors to generative AI and Internet content** (as may be provided via Bing Web Search API for LLMs).
+Microsoft is aware that **there are significant potential harms when exposing minors to Generative AI and Internet content** (as may be provided via Bing Web Search API for LLMs).
 Microsoft is also aware that there are regional legal limitations which may govern the application of these technologies, especially when delivered to minors.
 The technology **systems available at the time of this writing are unable to mitigate all potential harms and meet all legal limitations.
 This accelerator does not address these concerns.**

-**Great care MUST BE taken to evaluate your solution, especially when applying to minors.**
+**At this time, these capabilities SHOULD NOT be targeted to minors.** The capabilities in this accelerator should only be targeted to adult users.

 Current known limitations with respect to minors:
 * Bing Safe Search is limited to filtering Adult Content in text and image form